signalfx/signalfx-dotnet-tracing/docs/metrics.md

 ## Trace metrics

 The SignalFx Instrumentation for .NET supports trace metrics collection.
-This feature can be enabled using configuration settings.

 To enable additional metrics related to traces, set the `SIGNALFX_TRACE_METRICS_ENABLED` environment variable to `true` for your .NET process.